solana-foundation/solana-improvement-documents/proposals/0127-get-sysvar-syscall.md

 Furthermore, it unblocks the efforts to give BPF programs more access to sysvar data, so on-chain programs gain the ability to read more sysvar data without increasing transaction size.

+One minor change is the behavior of verification of syscall availability for a given program.
+Currently, the availability of specific sysvar data can be verified by simply determining whether its corresponding syscall is available to the program during the verification step.

+With this change, even though the new unified syscall can be verified available during program verification, the actual availability of specific sysvar data is determined at runtime.

 ## Security Considerations